psu13/mutable-hakyll/posts/least-favorite-artifact.md

 ---

-In the past I have remarked, perhaps repeatedly, about how bad CDs are as a physical artifact of a particular musical recording.
+In the past I have remarked, perhaps repeatedly, about how bad CDs are as a physical artifact of a musical recording.
 I will quote myself:

 > CDs, as I have remarked before, are a terrible product for that.
 CDs carry music just fine, but everything else about them and their packaging is a soul-less black hole that is